Course Catalog

 Credit: 4

 This course is designed to provide the Web Design and Administration student with a practical experience in information technology prior to completion of the Associate of Applied Science Degree.
 The internship is supervised by the program coordinator and should be taken during the student's last spring or fall semester on campus.
-Prerequisite: Fifty hours completed towards IT degree as a Web Design and Administration including CIS-504.
+Prerequisite: Student must be in final semester of Web Design and Development AAS degree.